Combogliz Prolong, 1000 mg+2, 5 mg 56 pcs.

 Saxagliptin

-In long-term administration of the drug in doses up to 80 times higher than recommended, no intoxication symptoms have been described.
+With long-term use of the drug in doses up to 80 times higher than recommended, no symptoms of intoxication are described.

-In case of overdose symptomatic therapy should be used.
-Saxagliptin and its main metabolite are excreted from the body by hemodialysis (excretion rate: 23% of the dose in 4 hours).
+In case of overdose, symptomatic therapy should be used.
+Saxagliptin and its main metabolite are eliminated from the body by hemodialysis (removal rate: 23% of the dose in 4 hours).

 Metformin

-There have been recorded cases of metformin overdose, including administration of more than 50 g.
-Approximately 10% of cases developed hypoglycemia, but its causal relationship to metformin has not been established.
-In 32% of cases of metformin overdose patients had lactoacidosis.
-Metformin is excreted by dialysis, with a clearance of up to 170 ml/min.
+Cases of metformin overdose have been reported, including taking more than 50 g.
+Hypoglycemia developed in approximately 10% of cases, but its causal relationship with metformin has not been established.
+In 32% of cases of metformin overdose, patients experienced lactic acidosis.
+Metformin is eliminated by dialysis, with clearance reaching 170 ml/min.

 ---|---|